smolang/SemanticObjects/manual/source/semantic-access.rst

 The SMOL interpreter implements *semantic lifting*, the process of generating a knowledge graph from the current program state.
-The generated knowledge graph can either be investigated by external tools, queried in the REPL during breakpoints, or accessed within the running program itself via special statements for *semantic reflection* through OWL concepts, SHACL shapes or SPARQL queries.
+The generated knowledge graph can be investigated by external tools after creating a ``.ttl`` file via the REPL ``dump`` command, queried during breakpoints using the REPL commands listed in :ref:`querying-smol`, or accessed within the running program itself via special statements for *semantic reflection* through OWL concepts, SHACL shapes or SPARQL queries.

 Semantic Lifting
 ----------------